schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 +--> More bits to follow.   +--> No more bits to follow.
 ```

-This system trades a much improved average message length for a longer worst-case
+This system trades a longer worst-case message size for a much improved average message length.
-message size.

 ### COBS Framing